jundalisay/sp/content/en/research/schopenhauer/world/chapter-64.md

 ---
 heading: Chapter 64
-title: "Temporal Justice"
+title: "Eternal Justice"
 date: 2025-09-20
-description: ""
+description: "What is the nature of that eternal justice?"
 weight: 216
 icon: Schopenhauer
 writer: